gitlabhq/gitlab-runner/docs/install/kubernetes.md

 The development, release, and timing of any products, features, or functionality remain at the sole discretion of GitLab Inc.

-To register a new runner, you can specify `runnerRegistrationToken` in `values.yml`

-To register an existing runner, use `runnerToken`.
+To register a runner that was created in the GitLab UI, you specify the `runnerToken` in `values.yml`.
+The `runnerToken` is displayed briefly in the UI when you create the runner.

 It can be a security risk to store tokens in `values.yml`, especially if you commit these to `git`.
 Instead, you can store the values of these tokens inside of a
 [Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/), and